The newly available Wren Nest Mill Apartment is located in the busy, former mill town of Glossop.

 Spacious, luxuriously appointed apartment comprising of large comfortable lounge with flat screen TV, DVD/CD player.
-The dining area seats six guests comfortably and there is a fully equipped kitchen, with washing machine and dish-washer.
+The dining area seats six guests comfortably and there is a fully equipped kitchen, with washer /dryer and dish-washer.
 Two large bedrooms with ample wardrobe space, master bedroom having its own en-suite.The family bathroom has a bath with shower over.
 Further sleeping for two on bed settee in living area.

-The apartment is located on the 2nd floor, with lift access to all floors.
+The apartment is located on 3rd floor, with lift access to all floors.
 The apartment is fully wheelchair- accessible.